openelections/docs/contributingcodeguide.md

 Any data extraction process that is not fully automated (and integrated into the data processing pipeline) should be documented in a process.md file.
 The description should be minimal, just enough info to help recreate your process.
 Think bullet-points for the uninitiated.

+If a state requires a manual process, that process is documented in ``{state}/process.md``, along with any particular issues you might have come across during the process.
+These may include results that are incomplete or missing, or results which may require further investigation/follow-up with the source agency.

 #### Corrections

 You'll occasionally run into raw result files that contain incorrect data -- a candidate name misspelled, or candidate parties swapped.
 Ideally, such inaccuracies should be reported to the source agency so they can fix their data.
 Of course, to ensure accuracy in the meantime, a record of the correction should be stored a corrections.csv file so that during the Transform process the raw data can be fixed.